willuhmjs/filelion/README.md

 # filelion
 FileLion is file storage software that allows you to access a folder online.
-For example, I ues this software as remote storage on a USB stick on my Raspberry Pi, but you can use it for whatever storage needs you may whatever
+For example, I use this software as remote storage on a USB stick on my Raspberry Pi, but you can use it for whatever storage needs you may whatever

 ## Technologies
 The following libraries were used in the creation of this project